 Local Spanish Guide

+When you first hear the local Spanish in Argentina or Uruguay, you may notice that it’s very different from what you are normally used to hearing.
+The pronouns, the conjugations, and the pronunciations may be different.
 We are excited to share these insights and recommendations to help you understand the ins and outs of the local Spanish of your new home city, while also further diving into the culture.

 Spanish Differences

-In Argentina and Uruguay, you’ll quickly encounter a distinction that sets the local Spanish apart from what you may have learned elsewhere: the use of the pronoun “vos” instead of “tú.”
+You’ll quickly encounter a distinction that sets the local Spanish apart from what you may have learned elsewhere: the use of the pronoun “vos” instead of “tú.”

 To conjugate “vos” in the present tense: